Castelvill/Castelvill/README.md

 Hi, I’m @Castelvill.
-I'm a Computer Science student at Poznań University of Technology.

-I have extensive experience with C++ language.
-I can also write code in: C, Python, SQL, HTML and Java.
+I have extensive experience in using C++.
+I can also use: C, Python, Typescript, Javascript, Java and more...

-I'm curently working on 2D graphical engine / 2D game engine.
+I'm working on 2D graphical engine / 2D game engine.
 It's made in C++ and is using Allegro 5 library.